-In this experiment, we evaluate \methodName and baselines for estimating the differential epigenetic network between low and high gene expression.
-Cellular diversity is attributed to cell type-specific patterns of gene expression, in turn associated with a complex regulation mechanism.
-Studies have shown that epigenetic factors(like histone modifications(HMs)), act combinatorially to regulate gene expression \cite{suganuma2008crosstalk,berger2007complex}.
-The knowledge of changes in epigenetic network can help in developing ‘epigenetic drugs’ for diseases like cancer.
-We consider five core HM marks (H3K4me3, H3K4me1, H3K36me3, H3K9me3, H3K27me3) and three major cell types(K562 Leukemia Cells(E123), GM12878 Lymphoblastoid Cells(E116) and Psoas Muscle(E100)) with genome-level gene expression profiled in the REMC database \cite{kundaje2015integrative}.
+\paragraph{Data Processing:} We use the cell type specific median expression to threshold the values into upregulated and downregulated genes.
+We partition the $19795$ genes equally into train, validation and test set genes.
 For each gene, we divide the $10,000$ basepair (bp) DNA region ($\pm 5000$ bp) around the transcription start site (TSS) into bins of length $100$ bp.
 Each bin includes $100$ bp long adjacent positions flanking the TSS of a gene.
-We further pool each of the HM signals into $25$ bins using the max value.
-We use the cell type specific median expression to threshold the expression into low and high expression.
-We partition the $19795$ genes into 6599 train, 6599 validation and 6597 test set genes.
-Gene expression measurements(RPKM) are available through the REMC database\cite{kundaje2015integrative}.
-We use the cell type specific median expression to threshold the values into upregulated and downregulated genes.
-Further, to incorporate the prior knowledge that signals spatially closer to each other along the genome are more likely to interact in the gene regulation process, we use genomic distance (using relative difference of bin positions) as $W_E$.
+We further pool each of the HM signals into $25$ bins using the max value.Gene expression measurements(RPKM) are available through the REMC database\citep{kundaje2015integrative}.We use the cell type specific median expression to threshold the expression into low and high expression.
+We partition the $19795$ genes into 6599 train, 6599 validation and 6597 test set genes. \paragraph{Prior Knowledge:} Further, to incorporate the prior knowledge that signals spatially closer to each other along the genome are more likely to interact in the gene regulation process, we use genomic distance (using relative difference of bin positions) as $W_E$.